haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 * Resource consumption needed on server should be as minimum as much as possible (thus peer-to-peer via relay server on UDP protocol is an answer)
 * Up for the game in real-time pace (TCP is no no, only option is UDP)

 Server is implemented in NodeJS with no extra libraries in used, the same goes for client in pure Java code as of now.
 The result you see in the gifs above is smooth and good due to the fact that client sends only commands to server, server will relay them to another player.
 This goes for 2 ways for both players.
-Sending commands update to server is at 30 times per second (or 30 packets per second).
+Sending command-updates to server is at 30 times per second (or 30 packets per second).
 Client simulates the game smoothly at 60 fps.

 It uses minimal bandwidth in which the game like Starcraft, and Supreme Commander also use this technique<sub>[Ref](https://gafferongames.com/post/what_every_programmer_needs_to_know_about_game_networking/)</sub>.
 Anyway, i'm not done yet as what I need more is